jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-Filled with Leftist philosophy, you'll walk the path of extremism and see more _fascist_ Conservatives with every step.
+Filled with Leftist philosophy, you'll ignore your daily life and it's frontline problems as you walk the path of extremism and see more _fascist_ Conservatives with every step.

-Or, if the other side sucked you in first, you start spotting _communist_ Progressives instead.
+Or, if the other side sucked you in first, you start spotting _communist_ Progressives in their hiding places instead.

 But it's all bullshit.

-Despite Left/Right yelling matches, neither ideology is your hero because both are your enemy.
-The pundits, columnists, and reporters on newspapers, broadcast television, cable news only care to send you one-way messages to tune-in, protest-or most likely-buy and donate.
+Despite Left/Right yelling matches, neither ideology is your hero.
+The pundits, columnists, and reporters on newspapers, broadcast television, cable news only care to send you one-way messages to tune-in, protest-or most likely-buy something and donate.

 These extremists trick you.
-They say their ideological purity will hold government accountable to their "good" ideology.
-They want you to believe writing ideologically approved laws quickly translates into real-world change.
-But, both sides only want you to keep watching the Left/Right circus.
-They want the middle-class to be the audience of our own society.
+They say their ideological purity will solve your real-life problems by holding government accountable to their approved ideology.
+Only if government writes their ideologically approved laws, will your real-life problems ever be solved.
+But, both sides only out to solve their problem; they're employed by an aging broadcast television and newspaper technology that's funded with expensive commercials.
+The Left versus Right battle driving Americans to hate each other, is just a circue to attract eyeballs to justify a dying business model.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?

 Of course they are.
 And, that's the point.

-The feud between Left and Right ideologues is a distraction.
-The technology that ideological obsessed businesses use is old and no longer worthy of being center-stage in our society.
-Like a dinosaurs in an Ice Age, these business hustle to stay alive despite their being out of time.
+The feud between Left and Right ideologues is a distraction among many others in our society.

+Like a dinosaurs in an Ice Age, old businesses like broadcast televsion, radio, and college education want to stay alive despite evolution passing them by.
+So each uses ideological narratives rooted in Industrial Age politics to keep their Industrial Age technology alive in the marketplace

+If this seems simplistic, and if you think your favored ideologues are altruistic, what do you expect people in good paying jobs to do when they're bested by a new technology?
+What were people in broadcast, radio, or movies supposed to do when the internet gave regular people affordable on-demand content that _anyone_ can upload and watch?
+There's a easy to understand reason why why no ideologue, pundit, or movie star invented, promoted, or popularized the internet, podcasts, online streaming, and ebooks; because of all these threatned their cash cow of radio, DVDs, and bookstores.

+When inventors did force through new technology, what cable news, broadcast, movie stars etc. did was reach out into Twitter and Youtube and other internet platforms and increase their toxic narratives to get people's attention by using a superficial understanding of Conservative and Progressive political philosophy.
+They each label the other a _facist_ or _communist_ to keep themselves relevant to their audiences.
+They put on on great entertainment to avoid being you, the one living with unfixed real-life problems.

-Upgrading our lives and society (or not) to the possibilities of modern technology is the real political game of our time.
+The truth is upgrading our society to the possibilities of modern Internet Age technology to fix frontline problem is the real political game of our time.
+It's by no means certain we'll upgrade our society and embrace the Internet Age.

-This contest started in 1970 when the internet and personal computers were invented.
+We're already far behind.
+We got the tools of the Interet contest in 1970 when the internet and personal computers were both invented.
 That's when human civilization did what we've done many times before.
 We entered a new technological age.
-Like when we left the Stone Age by making bronze tools, or entered the Renaissance with the printing press, in 1970 we left the Industrial Age and entered the Internet Age.
+Like when we left the Stone Age by making bronze tools, or entered the Renaissance with the printing press, in 1970 we started to leave the Industrial Age of gas powered machines and human-powered factories and offices behind.

 In 1970 we invented technology that completely changed our way of life.

-But the owners of industrial age technology (like television and newspapers) weren't and still aren't jumping for joy.
+But the owners of Industrial Age technology such as television and newspapers, typewriters and blackboards weren't and still aren't jumping for joy.
 They don't want humanity to evolve.
-Why would they want to upgrade from industrial age living anymore than the kings of the medieval age wanted to leave their castles and palaces.
+They don't want to upgrade from industrial age living anymore than the kings of the medieval age wanted to leave palaces and run for elections in a democratic government.

-Just look how resistant Blockbuster and Hollywood in general was to online streaming.
-Using the internet gave regular people no line-ups, no late-fees, cheaper prices, on-demand content; these were all things that people were forced to pay a healthy premium for before the internet.
-Precisely why online streaming faced antagonism such as lawsuits and little content for many years in its infancy.
+Just look how hostile Blockbuster and Hollywood was to online streaming.
+Using the internet to view their favorite shows gave regular people no line-ups, no late-fees, cheaper prices, on-demand content; these were all things that people were forced to pay a healthy premium for before the internet.
+Precisely why online streaming faced antagonism such as lawsuits and little content for many years when it was first invented.

-And there are many more segments of our lives similarly being held back by Industrial Age industries.
+Electing a Left-wing or Right-wing government may harm or hurt some regular people (and help others), but every single regular person is harmed by holding back technological upgrades.
+And there are many segments of our economy being held back by Industrial Age antagonists.

 There's a simple reason.
+New technology is magic and no one understands how it will transform our way of life.
+Anyone can re-invent society, so there's a long period of equality as human race to be the ones who re-invent an industry with new technology like Netflix did for entertainment.
+But if your business is in the path of new technology, you have a large incentive to not risk open competition.
+Technological upgrades regular people and downgrades once upon a time power brokers.

-Gatekeeping access to thinks like movies, education, and insurance is very profitable.
-Keeping our society in the Industrial Age keeps those who control the Industrial Age technology in power.
-That's why these Industrial power brokers are working hard to antagonize upgrading to an internet age way of life.
-These "Darth Blockbusters" want society's Internet Age levers of power all to themselves; make the little guy wait in line.
+If the middle-class is fixated on the Left/Right circus, it only keeps those who control the Industrial Age technology in power.
+A new and better way of life won't just happen.
+Industrial power brokers are working hard to antagonize our society upgrading to an improved Internet Age habits, customs, and jobs.
+These "Darth Blockbusters" want society's levers of power to remain with themselves.

+Every new age is a great equalizer, a blank sheet, a starting line; because anyone can innovate and evolve new products of the new age.
+Humanity should protect the winners of this race, because it's the race we should keep on racing.
+But for now, we let Darth Blockbuster resist human technological evolution.

-Happily, many regular people have been fighting back.
-Internet geeks, hackers, and innovators are the heroes of the Internet Age.
-They've been fighting stepping up and Darth Blockbuster's gatekeeping and antagonism for years.
-The open-source community alone has made hundreds of thousands of tools that already empower the middle-class to live a better life with tools like Android, Linux, internet streaming; even Netflix uses open-source software.
+Happily, many regular people have been fighting to establish the Internet Age.
+Internet geeks, hackers, and innovators are the heroes of the modern technology.
+They've been fighting Darth Blockbuster's gatekeeping and antagonism for years.
+The open-source community alone has made hundreds of thousands of tools that already empower the middle-class to live a better life with tools like Android, Linux, Node.js; even Netflix uses open-source software.
 But, these protagonists can't keep fighting your battles for you.
 Main Street must jump into the fight.

 There is no debate.
 The story is simple, and the morality is clear.
 We must upgrade our society to the Internet Age now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
-Every year, month, and day we delay our evolution only makes our technology, tools, and culture more outdated.
+Every year, month, and day we delay our evolution only makes our politics, economics, and culture more outdated.
 Responding to and preventing horrible events like depressions, hurricanes, climate change, wars, and pandemics like COVID-19, will only get harder if we keep using Darth Blockbuster's Industrial Age technology.

 I've heard some people say this pandemic was planned or an attack of some kind.
 Even if it was, that's all the more reason we should have been prepared for it.
-Life doesn't have an umpire who decides what's fair.
+Life doesn't have an umpire who decides what's fair and let's have another chance if we fail.
 Our country is either ready for _whatever_ comes next, or we aren't.

 And being prepared means using modern technology to it's fullest potential.